mithu2649/coditorial/README.md

 # Coditorial

-Website for the coditorial youtube channel
+Website for the coditorial youtube channel<br>
 Can be used as a personal Blog.
+Created using Nodejs, Express MongoDB, and ejs<br>
+React will soon be implemented.

 ## Getting Started